WHAT IS GINGIVITIS? SYMPTOMS, CAUSES, AND TREATMENTS

 A: Gingivitis is quite prevalent.
 But while almost 80% of adults will experience some symptoms of gingivitis, that doesn’t necessarily mean it’s inevitable.
 It’s important to note that occasionally there might be no noticeable pain or apparent signs, leaving people unaware that they have it.
-That’s another good reason to schedule regular checkups with your dental professional every six months so he or she can identify it and suggest treatment options.
+That’s another good reason to schedule a regular dental checkup so your dental professional can identify gingivitis early and suggest treatment options if necessary.

 Q: Is gingivitis reversible?